Juicy pork ribeye steak in a sweet honey-garlic sauce is an easy, delicious dinner recipe your family will love. Ready in minutes!

 How to cook pork ribeye steak

 Sear the steaks in a hot pan until well-browned on both sides.
-Mix honey, soy sauce (or Tamari for a gluten free version), chilli/red pepper flakes, lemon juice and minced garlic and pour into the pan.
+Mix honey, soy sauce (or Tamari or Coconut aminos for a gluten free version), chilli flakes/red pepper flakes, lemon juice and minced garlic and pour into the pan.
 Allow to cook and reduce, basting the pork with the sauce, until the sauce is thick and sticky and the pork is cooked through.

 Are pork steaks and pork chops the same?